sri8harsha/vedark/API_SETUP.md

    ```
    VITE_REACT_APP_OPENAI_API_KEY=your-actual-api-key-here
    ```
-3. Replace `your-actual-api-key-here` with your real API key
+3. Replace `your-actual-api-key-here` with your real API key (starts with "sk-")
 4. Restart your development server

+### Step 3: Important Security Notes
+- Never commit your API key to version control
+- Keep your API key private and secure
+- The `.env` file should be in your `.gitignore`
+- Monitor your API usage at https://platform.openai.com/usage

-### Step 3: Verify Configuration
+### Step 4: Verify Configuration
 - Open the browser console (F12)
 - Look for: `✅ OpenAI API configured - Dynamic questions enabled`
 - If you see: `⚠️ OpenAI API not configured - Using fallback questions`, check your `.env` file

+### Step 5: Test Question Generation
+1. Go to Battle Mode
+2. Select your grade, subject, and difficulty
+3. Questions should be generated based on your exact preferences
+4. Check the console for generation status messages

 ## Current Question Generation Prompts